Itera/ada-django-kurs/__tasks__/optional/task5_comments/README.md

 The submit button will redirect us back to the detail view, but the user might reconsider publishing a comment before submitting.
 To make it easier to navigate back to the detail view, add a _back_ button like we did in `detail.html`.
 Remember to use the correct url name and pass `recipe.id` as a parameter.

-The final step in this task is to add a link from the detail view to the comment view.
+The final step in this task is to add a link from the detail view (`detail.html`) to the comment view (`comment.html`).
 You could for instance use a `<p>` with the text "Register a new comment", and then wrap a link around it.
 Again, remember to use the correct url name and pass `recipe.id` as a parameter.

-Save the files, and reload the page.
+Reload the page once you are finished with the link.
 Try to add a new comment in your new comment view, and check if it appears in the detail view.
 Did it work?
 Great job!
 If not, ask an Itera employee for help or check out the `__solutions__` folder.

 ---